 The Doughnut of social and planetary boundaries (2017)

 The environmental ceiling consists of nine planetary boundaries, as set out by Rockstrom et al, beyond which lie unacceptable environmental degradation and potential tipping points in Earth systems.
-The social foundation consists of the eleven top social priorities identified by the world’s governments in the run-up to Rio+20 – and below this foundation of resource use lies unacceptable human deprivation such as hunger, ill-health and income poverty.
+The twelve dimensions of the social foundation are derived from internationally agreed minimum social standards, as identified by the world’s governments in the Sustainable Development Goals in 2015.
 Between social and planetary boundaries lies an environmentally safe and socially just space in which humanity can thrive.

 George Monbiot in The Guardian argues that the doughnut highlights the importance of addressing environmental sustainability and social justice together.

 Grist writer David Roberts sees the doughnut as a new way to think about economic growth (and wants the T shirt).